-Representatives from the Company, Board Staff, and the New Jersey Division of Rate Counsel will participate in the virtual public hearings.
-Members of the public are invited to participate by utilizing the link or Dial-In number set forth above and may express their views on the Petition.
-All comments will be made a part of the final record of the proceeding and will be considered by the Board.
-In order to encourage full participation in this opportunity for public comment, please submit any requests for needed accommodations, such as interpreters, or listening assistance, 48 hours prior to the above hearings to the Board Secretary at board.secretary@bpu.nj.gov.
+Representatives from the Company, Board Staff, and Rate Counsel will participate in the virtual public hearings.
+Members of the public may participate by utilizing the link or Dial-In number set forth above and express their views on the Petition.
+To encourage full participation in this opportunity for public comment, please submit any requests for needed accommodations, such as interpreters and/or listening assistance, 48 hours prior to the above hearings to the Secretary at board.secretary@bpu.nj.gov.